Canon XTi vs Sony NEX-5R

 It is notable that the NEX-5R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XTi does not provide wifi capability.

-Both the XTi and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the NEX-5R was followed by the Sony NEX-5T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XTi and NEX-5R can be found, respectively, in the Canon XTi Manual (free pdf) or the online Sony NEX-5R Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XTi or the Sony NEX-5R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.